corona-warn-app/cwa-documentation/INSTALL.md

 <!-- markdownlint-enable-->
 ```

-Additionally html image tags can be allowed globally.
-This is useful if you need
-to resize images, since commonmark has no annotation for this.
+Additionally HTML image tags can be allowed globally.
+This is useful if you need to resize images, since commonmark has no annotation for this.

-This is done with a .markdownlint.json override file which would look something
+This is done with a .markdownlint.json override file which would look something like this:
-like this:

 ```json
 {